corticon/corticon.js-samples/DynamicForms/docs/AuthoringClientSideComponents.md

 # Client Side Component (CSC)

-It is responsible for rendering the UI Controls (questions, labels, descriptions, validation messages…), collecting the data entered along the flow (the answers), and moving to the next steps when the user asks for it.
+The Client Side Component is responsible for rendering the UI Controls (questions, labels, descriptions, validation messages…), collecting the data entered along the flow (the answers), and navigating through the next steps.

 It does so by:
-1. Invoking the DS at both the start of the flow and at each step in the flow.
-The DS returns a JSON payload with all the necessary data to proceed for the entire step.
+1. Invoking the decision service at both the start of the flow and at each step in the flow.
+The decision service returns a JSON payload with all the necessary data to proceed for the entire step.
 2. Maintaining the state of the flow.
-That is, the state machine representing the flow is maintained by the CSC and not by the DS (The DS is stateless).
+That is, the state machine representing the flow is maintained by the CSC and not by the decision service (The decision service is stateless).
-3. Exiting when the end of the flow is reported by the DS.
+3. Exiting when the end of the flow is reported by the decision service.

 All of this can be implemented in a generic fashion so that the same CSC can be reused on different pages and with different use cases.